-Bothwell Lodge provides a mostly level parking lot with an accessible water fountain and information kiosk located adjacent to it.
-The nearby single toilet, unisex restrooms have side-transfer toilets and lever-handled faucets.
+Bothwell Lodge provides a mostly level parking lot with an accessible water fountain and information kiosk adjacent to it.
+The nearby single-toilet, unisex restrooms have side-transfer toilets and lever-handled faucets.

 Here you will find a shelter equipped with extended-end tables and a group grill that can be reserved for up to 75 people.
 A paved pathway leads to the shelter, a water fountain and the accessible restroom from a handicap parking space.
 The restroom has lever-handled faucets and side-transfer toilets.